odarriba/docker-timemachine/README.md

 * A shell must appear.
 Type `passwd timemachine` to change the user password.
 * Now you can use the username `timemachine`along with the password you entered.

+To save your password for `timemachine` user, you should do a docker commit of the current image and stop/kill and remove the container, and create another using `docker run` with the params above.

+## Autostart the service

+To start the service when the host starts (the machine running docker, not the container), there is a `timemachine.conf` file that you can copy on `/etc/init/` on Ubuntu-based systems.
+This allows this container to start on boot time (if the name of the container is `timemachine`).

 ## Contributors

 * Óscar de Arriba (odarriba@gmail.com)